You cannot govern what you cannot trust. And in most enterprises, the asset record can’t be and isn't trusted.

 How Does Inaccurate Data Impact Automation?

-• Hallucinations: The data produces outputs or answers that look plausible but are incorrect.
+- It starts with hallucinations: The data produces outputs or answers that look plausible but are incorrect.
+That’s if the answers are obviously wrong from the start.

-• Loss of Trust: If your AI produces poor results because of bad data, your team and leadership alike can lose trust in the technology and hesitate to put more money or resources behind it.
+- That leads to a loss of trust: If your AI produces poor results because of bad data, your team and leadership alike can lose trust in the technology and hesitate to put more money or resources behind it.

-• Increased Costs: You have to spend more time and resources fixing the mistakes that bad data caused.
+- Then you see increased costs: You have to spend more time and resources fixing the mistakes that bad data caused–more than it costs to fix the data in the first place

 On the other hand…